Marion Dönhoff

 Marion Hedda Ilse Gräfin von Dönhoff (2 December 1909 – 11 March 2002) was a German journalist and publisher who participated in the resistance against Nazism, along with Helmuth James Graf von Moltke, Peter Yorck von Wartenburg, and Claus Schenk Graf von Stauffenberg.
-After the war, she became one of Germany's leading journalists and intellectuals, working for over 55 years as an editor and later publisher of the Hamburg-based weekly newspaper Die Zeit.
+After the war, she became one of Germany's leading journalists and intellectuals, working for more than 55 years as an editor and later publisher of the Hamburg-based weekly newspaper '.

 Early life and ancestry

 Schloss Friedrichstein, the family's estate in East Prussia in 1927.
 It was the largest castle in East Prussia.
 The Red Army destroyed it in January 1945.

 Dönhoff was born in East Prussia in 1909 into an old aristocratic House of Dönhoff at Friedrichstein Palace (now in the Guryevsky District of the Russian oblast of Kaliningrad).
-She was the youngest daughter of Count August von Dönhoff (1845-1920), a diplomat and member of the Prussian House of Lords and the German Parliament, and his wife, Maria von Lepel (1869-1940), daughter of Wilhelm Friedrich Karl von Lepel (1829-1888) and Countess Helene von Schlippenbach (1835-1917).
+She was the youngest daughter of Count August von Dönhoff (1845–1920), a diplomat and member of the Prussian House of Lords and the German Parliament, and his wife, Maria von Lepel (1869–1940), daughter of Wilhelm Friedrich Karl von Lepel (1829–1888) and Countess Helene von Schlippenbach (1835–1917).
 As a diplomat, her father was located in Washington for some time, and became a close friend of Senator Carl Schurz.
 Dönhoff discusses in her memoirs her father's involvement in one of the last episodes of the Indian wars, the White River War.